quotidian-ennui/ubuntu-dpm/README.md

 - `SKIP_DOCKER` | `DPM_SKIP_DOCKER` set to any value if you don't want docker to be installed.
 - `DPM_TOOLS_YAML` - can be set to your custom tools yaml path.
-- `DPM_TOOLS_ADDITIONS_YAML` - can be set to an additional tools yaml path, will be merged base tools.yml
+- `DPM_TOOLS_ADDITIONS_YAML` - can be set to an additional tools yaml path, will be merged with base tools.yml
 - `DPM_REPO_YAML` - can be set to your custom repo yaml path
+- `DPM_ZIP_YAML` - can be set to your custom zip yaml path
-- `DPM_REPO_ADDITIONS_YAML` - can be set to an additional repos yaml path, will be merged base repos.yml
+- `DPM_REPO_ADDITIONS_YAML` - can be set to an additional repos yaml path, will be merged with base repos.yml
+- `DPM_ZIP_ADDITIONS_YAML` - can be set to an additional zip yaml path, will be merged with base zips.yml
 - `DPM_SDK_YAML` - can be set to your custom sdk yaml path
 - `DPM_SKIP_FZF_PROFILE` - set to any value to skip bashrc shenanigans by `fzf-git`
 - `DPM_SKIP_GO_PROFILE` - set to any value to skip profile modifications by `go-nv/goenv` (via _just sdk goenv_)